uci-cbcl/PyLOH/README.md

 **BASENAME** The base name of preprocessed files to be created.

 **--segments_bed** Use the genome segmentation stored in SEGMENTS.bed.
 If not provided, use 22 autosomes as the segmentaion.
-But using automatic segmentation algorithm to generate SEGMENTS.bed is highly recommended, such as [BICseq](http://compbio.med.harvard.edu/Supplements/PNAS11.html).
+But using automatic segmentation algorithm to generate SEGMENTS.bed is highly recommended, such as [BICseq](http://compbio.med.harvard.edu/Supplements/PNAS11.html) for whole genome sequencing data and [DNAcopy](http://www.bioconductor.org/packages/release/bioc/html/DNAcopy.html) for whole exome sequencing data.

 **--WES** Flag indicating whether the BAM files are whole exome sequencing(WES) or not.
 If not provided, the BAM files are assumed to be whole genome sequencing(WGS).